sfhemstreet/TraderBot/README.md

 - Connects to BitMEX websocket for realtime user/trade data
 - Uses Bitmex REST API to buy/sell XBTUSD

-By default all trades are on the Bitmex TestNet

-Required API keys
+## Requirements

-- Must have TokenAnalyst Pro Api key
+- TokenAnalyst Pro Api key
-- Must have BitMEX API key and secret
+- BitMEX API key and secret

-To Run
+## Getting Started

+- Clone or download project
 - Install requirements: pip install -r requirements.txt
-- open config.py
+- Set up config.py
-    - enter API keys
+    - enter your Token Analyst API key, and BitMEX API key and secret
         - you can optionally save your API keys as environment variables
-    - enter trading variables
+    - choose symbol and BitMEX endpoints
+        - (default symbol is XBTUSD, and default endpoints use the BitMEX testnet)
-- in TraderBot.py edit the traderBot function with your own trade logic
+- in TraderBot.py, write your own trade logic in the trader_bot function
 - run TraderBot.py

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details